The Governing Body

 Who can be a Governor?

-Anyone over 18 with an interest in education can be a Governor.
+Anyone over 18 with an interest in education and specific skills can be a Governor.
 We are all volunteers who attend meetings and visit the school in order to further the school’s development.
 Our Governing Body is drawn from the school’s community and includes parents; school staff; representatives of the Local Education Authority and the local community.

 Parents (including carers) of registered pupils at the school (including the nursery) are eligible to stand for election for parent governorship at the school.
 ‘Parent’ is defined as including ‘any individual who has or has had parental responsibility for, or cares or has cared for, a child or young person under the age of 18’.
 It includes a person who the child lives with and who looks after the child, irrespective of what their relationship is with the child, and must be someone involved in the full-time care of the child on a settled basis.